 Category CrimeScore SpotCrime

-Primary public experience Public risk map previews and API-backed score products.
-Public crime map, local reports, and neighborhood alerts.
+Primary public experience Public safety map previews and API-backed score products.
+Public crime map, neighborhood alerts, and a developer crime-data API.

 User intent Product teams evaluating location risk data for integration.
-Consumers subscribing to crime alerts or checking nearby incidents.
+Consumers checking incidents plus developers evaluating current incident lookup or SpotCrime's planned v1 workflows.

 Best fit Embedded scoring in real estate, risk, and portfolio workflows.
-Public crime awareness and alerting.
+Public crime awareness and products using the current incident endpoint or evaluating the planned v1 roadmap.

 CrimeScore may fit when